 What We Can Do

-For a fee of $10 per name, the Special Collections Librarian will perform a general search of a church’s records.
-The fee will cover the search for one name and up to 5 photocopies.
-If more photocopies are required an additional charge of $5.00 will be added.
-The additional $5.00 will cover up to 25 additional photocopies.
+For a fee of $8/hour, the Special Collections Librarian will perform a general search of a church’s records.
+The fee for photocopies is $0.15/page.

 Our collections are to be used under the supervision of the Special Collections Librarian or Assistant.